biancini/eu-projects-msl/README.md

 - `chain.py`: Manages the processing chain for querying.
 - `datamodels.py`: Defines data models used within the application.
 - `confs.py`: Contains configuration settings.
+- `query.py`: Implements functions for querying the document database or vector store, retrieving the most relevant information based on user input.
 - `requirements.txt`: Lists all Python dependencies.

 ## Contributing